Dersim massacre: Genocide debate

+Among the Zazas, it is known as "Tertele Dersim", meaning the "Dersim Genocide".
+In Zazaki, "tertele" roughly meant "a state of inversion", also used for "massacre".
+The Armenian genocide was called "tertele viren" ("viren" meaning "first"), and the Dersim massacre was called "tertele peen" ("peen" meaning "last", "next" or "later").

 The policy of population resettlement under the 1934 Law on Resettlement was a key component of the Turkification process that began to be implemented first with the Armenian genocide in 1915 as Turkey transitioned from a pluralistic, multi-ethnic society to a "unidimensional Turkish nation-state". İsmail Beşikçi has argued that the Turkish government actions in Dersim was genocide.
 Martin van Bruinessen has argued that the actions of the government were not genocide, under international law, because they were not aimed at the extermination of a people, but at resettlement and suppression.
 Van Bruinessen has instead talked of an ethnocide directed against the local language and identity.
 According to Van Bruinessen, the 1934 law created "the legal framework for a policy of ethnocide."
 Dersim was one of the first territories where this policy was applied.

 Historian Annika Thörne, in her study of historical memory in Dersim, concludes that the 1938 massacres and forced assimilation amounts to genocide.
 According to Dilsa Deniz, convincing evidence points towards a genocide.

 In March 2011, a Turkish court ruled that the actions of the Turkish government in Dersim could not be considered genocide according to the law because they were not directed systematically against an ethnic group.